timii/Snapper/README.md

 - Custom Area: choose your own area to screenshot
 - Visible Content: screenshot only the content currently visible
 - Full Page: screenshot the whole website

+After the screenshot has been taken, you will be redirected to a new tab showcasing the created screenshot with an option to download the image.